 It has been estimated that nearly 400 million cups of coffee are consumed every day in America.
 With gourmet coffee surging in popularity both throughout cafes and through a resurgence in at-home preparation, 5 percent more people are drinking coffee than last year, according to one report.
 The average consumption is 3.1 cups per day, with 65 percent of people drinking with breakfast and also 30 percent drinking coffee between meals.

 The largest coffee-drinking group are people 40 to 59, with 64 percent of survey respondents reporting drinking at least 1 cup per day.
-Caffeine is said to be our most popular “psychoactive drug”, with 90% percent of people in America consuming caffeine from various beverages and foods daily.
+Caffeine is said to be our most popular “psychoactive drug,” with 90 percent percent of people in America consuming caffeine from various beverages and foods daily.

 Health Effects of Caffeine on the Body

 Though the caffeine in coffee can provide a great pick-me-up, an instantaneous charge of energy, plus a mood boost to get into the day, it can increase cortisol levels leading to stress and greater implications for every physiological and psychological system in the body.